delight-im/HTML-Sheets-of-Paper/README.md

  * Poor man's Google Docs
  * Like the foundation of Microsoft Word or LibreOffice — but in your web browser
- * Emulates sheets of paper in web documents
+ * Emulates sheets of paper in web documents (but without skeuomorphic paper textures)
- * No skeuomorphic paper

 [**Live demo**](https://delight-im.github.io/HTML-Sheets-of-Paper/): Try modifying or printing the page